sudheesh-nair/lua-resty-kafka/README.md

 * `ssl_verify`

     Specifies if client should perform SSL verification.
 Defaults to false.
 See: https://github.com/openresty/lua-nginx-module#tcpsocksslhandshake

+* `ssl_cert_path`

+    Specifies the path to the client certificate file for mTLS connections.
+Required when using mutual TLS authentication.
+The certificate must be in PEM format.

+* `ssl_key_path`

+    Specifies the path to the client private key file for mTLS connections.
+Required when using mutual TLS authentication.
+The key must be in PEM format.

+* `ssl_key_password`

+    Optional password for encrypted client private key file.
+Only needed if the private key is password-protected.

+* `ssl_ca_path`

+    Specifies the path to the CA (Certificate Authority) certificate file for verifying the server certificate.
+The certificate must be in PEM format.
+Typically used when `ssl_verify` is set to `true` to validate the server's identity.

 * `isolation_level`
 	This setting controls the visibility of transactional records.
 See: https://kafka.apache.org/protocol.html